|

 between.

-And so to work via Tescos for celebratory doughnuts.
-Today marks the twenty
+work via Tescos for celebratory doughnuts.
+Today

-sixth anniversary of my starting at the place.
-Twenty six years, eh?
-That’s a
+marks the twenty sixth anniversary of my starting at the place.
+Twenty six

-lifetime.
-Whilst at work I overheard an interesting conversation.
-Two ladies
+years, eh?
+That’s a lifetime.
+Whilst at work I overheard an interesting

-with rather exaggerated ideas of their own social standing were discussing a
+conversation.
+Two ladies with rather exaggerated ideas of their own social

-chap of their acquaintance.
-The chap was obviously of the lower orders, as
+standing were discussing a chap of their acquaintance.
+The chap was obviously

-they described him as being “the sort of man who drinks beer in a pub”.
+of the lower orders, as they described him as being “the sort of man who

+drinks beer in a pub”.
 Obviously a kindred spirit…

-boiler has arrived.
-A few days ago I speculated on the economies I might have
+the bill for my new boiler has arrived.
+A few days ago I speculated on the

-to make to pay for it.
-I wonder how much I might get for one of my kidneys on
+economies I might have to make to pay for it.
+I wonder how much I might get

-eBay?
-It’s a shame that I only have one child
+for one of my kidneys on eBay?
+It’s a shame that I

-currently at home that I could sell….
+only have one child currently at home that I could sell….

 1 comments